Napoleon and Cooke´s first Plymouth engravings

 Notes to Napoleon and Cooke´s first Plymouth engravings

-[6] Image is on-line: Courtesy of the British Library.
-This engraving is one of two at the British Library; the second was used by William Kirk Dickson in his reissue of the history of Captain Maitland and Napoleon´s Surrender; published by William Blackwood, Edinburgh, 1904.
+[vi] Image is on-line Courtesy of the National Library of Ireland (size 23 x 16 cm).
+Image of the pencil sketch by Spurgeon is on-line: Courtesy of the British Library.
+This engraving is one of two at the British Library; another was used by William Kirk Dickson in his reissue of the history of Captain Maitland and Napoleon´s Surrender; published by William Blackwood, Edinburgh, 1904.

 [9] It was being offered by Lackington & Allen at 6s as early as 13th May 1794 in the Manchester Mercury.